PCF v1.12 Breaking Changes

 In previous versions of PCF, you had the option of selecting Forward unencrypted traffic to Elastic Runtime Router in the Networking pane of Elastic Runtime.
 If you selected this option, you did not have to provide a certificate or private key for Gorouter configuration.

-In addition, you must specify TLS cipher suites for both HAProxy and Gorouter.
+In addition, you must specify TLS cipher suites for both HAProxy and the Gorouter.
 These cipher suites are specified independently in different fields.
 If you configured a previous installation with TLS cipher suites, these configurations persist through the upgrade.
 Make sure that you have configured the correct set of TLS cipher suites and minimum TLS version to support your client and load balancer needs.

 In both cases, the HAProxy configuration is ignored if you are not using HAProxy.